spacecatninja/craft-imager-x-power-pack/README.md

 ```

 In addition to the `sources` parameter, `pppicture` takes two additional parameters; `params`, which are
-additional parameters, and `configOverrides`, which override the default configuration.
+additional parameters, and `config`, which override the default configuration.
 The following example
 shows all the available parameters in effect, and an example of overriding a couple of config settings.

 ```